samwhitton-cybersec/My-Cyber-Secruity-Portfolio/CFTs/README.md

 - `gdb main` -> 0x133d
 - `gdb win` -> 0x12a7

-- Computed the offset from the hex addresses using a hex calculator: 0x133d - 0x12a7 = 0x96 to find the address for the `win` function.
+- Computed the offset using a hex calculator: 0x133d - 0x12a7 = 0x96 to find the address for the `win` function.

 - Next I used the program running on the server using: `nc rescued-float.picoctf.net 60214`